M-H-Amini/ADS_translators/readme.md

 This folder contains the scripts for reproducing the results in the paper.

+##  Simulations
+In this paper, we utilized the BeamNG simulator for all experiments, following the setup provided by the SBFT competition.
+Detailed instructions on how to run this setup are available in the SBFT GitHub repository [Link](https://github.com/sbft-cps-tool-competition/cps-tool-competition).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.